layerblayerplus-lgtm/Toothbrush-Holder/README.md

 ## WHY

-I built this because I was keeping my toothbrush in cup on my bathrooms shelf and thought it was kinda boring and unsanity so I chose to make this project
+I built this because I was keeping my toothbrush in cup on my bathrooms shelf and thought it was kinda boring and unsanity so I chose to make this project.

 ## INSPIRATION

-I got inspiration for how the tpu band holds the toothbrush from those broom holder gripper on walls this was the thing that I based my design off (the idea) when I started but eneded up having it work very diffrenty (https://shorturl.at/BZFGR)
+I got inspiration for how the tpu band holds the toothbrush from those broom holder gripper on walls this was the thing that I based my design off (the idea) when I started but eneded up having it work very diffrently. (https://shorturl.at/BZFGR)

 ## PROJECT